 Effect on Insurance and Violation of Law.
 Except with the prior written consent of the Board, nothing shall be done to or kept in the Neighborhood that: (a) might result in the cancellation of any insurance policy on any portion of the Neighborhood; (b) might increase the rate of any such insurance policies; or (c) violates any statute, rule, ordinance, regulation, permit, or other requirement of any governmental body.

 Landscape Restrictions.
 The Board may adopt Rules related to Landscaping including restrictions and requirements.
+In addition, Owners of Lakeview Lots may need the approval of the Master Association for landscaping that may encroach upon the Shoreline Property.

 Hazardous Substances.